anatolyalexei/JayLabs.Owin.OAuthAuthorization.Sample/README.md

 ### Notes
-The server uses CORS and allows all in this sample.
+The server uses CORS and allows all, in this sample.
 It's only the callback that needs to be allowed.